GoogleCloudPlatform/anthos-config-management-samples/pre-sync/oci-image-verification/README.md

 # Sample OCI Image Signature Verification with Config Sync

-This sample demonstrates how to verify the signature of an OCI image that Config Sync is managing.
-The webhook monitors the `configsync.gke.io/image-to-sync` annotation on specified RootSync or RepoSync resources, which contains the full URL of the image to sync.
-By comparing the previous and updated values in the admission review request, the webhook can detect if a new image has been introduced, triggering an image verification process.
+This sample demonstrates how to verify the signature of an OCI image that Config Sync is managing using [Cosign].
+It leverages a ValidatingWebhookConfiguration object, along with a validating webhook server to intercept update requests for RootSync and RepoSync objects.
+Config Sync updates the `configsync.gke.io/image-to-sync` annotation of RootSync and RepoSync objects after it fetches a new image digest successfully.
+The validating webhook server compares the values between the old annotation and the new annotation, and runs the validation when a change is detected.

 ## Prerequisites